jamiesmith/astrosaloon/_posts/2018-04-05-the-telescope-takahashi-fsq-edxv4.md

 ## Takahashi FSQ-106EDX4

 Unboxing the Tak was amusing.
-Triple boxed, and a boatload of peanuts.
+Triple boxed, with a boatload of peanuts.
 It did _not_ come with a case, which wouldn't really help anyway because of the focuser swap.

 {% include gallery id="gallery_tak" caption="Fragile.
 Handle with utmost care" %}